waylad/moonwar/src/contracts/README.md

-# Solidity Contracts for EOSpaceQuest
+# Solidity Contracts for EndOfSpace

 Edit `.env` with your see phrase then: